swiftly-solution/documentation/docgen/output/events/gameevents/onhltvchat.md

 ---

 # OnHltvChat
-This event is triggered when a HLTV chat msg sent by spectators
+This event is triggered when hltv_chat is triggered.
 ::: tabs
 @tab Lua
 ```lua